Cornell University is founded by Ezra Cornell.

 Cornell University establishes the Division of Biological Sciences (DBS) in 1964 and the Laboratory of Bacteriology joins, becoming the Section of Microbiology.
 New faculty joining the Section include A. Jane Gibson, who studied the physiology and biochemistry of photosynthetic microbes, and Norman Dondero, an aquatic microbiologist.
 Carole Rehkugler, hired as an instructor in 1967, eventually became a senior lecturer in charge of the Micro 291 laboratory course for over 20 years.
 She won the SUNY Chancellor's Award for teaching in 1993 and still participates in teaching the introductory lab.

 The Section of Microbiology is eliminated from the DBS and faculty are reassigned.
 Gibson and two others go to Biochemistry, Zahler goes to the Section of Genetics, Development and Physiology.
 The remaining faculty reform the Laboratory of Microbiology in Food Science.
 Ereign Seacord joins the teaching support staff, staying until 2010.

 Cathy Shappell joins the staff as department administrator, ably serving in that position until 2012.
 In 1979 Patti Butler (Lisk) was hired as an administrative assistant and served until 2013.
-Shirley Cramer was hired as an administrative assistant in 1987 and is still working in the department.
+Shirley Cramer was hired as an administrative assistant in 1987.

 Robert P. Mortlock, Chair of Microbiology at the University of Massachusetts, is recruited to serve as Chair for the newly formed Department of Microbiology.
 Mortlock, who studied evolution of microbial metabolism, was Chair for 10 years, and retired in 1999.
 Two assistant professors are also hired: